jreisinger/docs/data/blog/2021-11-15-lifecycle-of-silver-bullet.md

 The problems are truly solved, not just glossed over.

-A climate of openess without retribution is fostered, and senior managers listen to messaged from all levels of the company.
+A climate of openess without retribution is fostered, and senior managers listen to messages from all levels of the company.

 Products start to be created more efficiently and with better quality.